Gabapentin in Brief

 Evidence suggests that it may have mood-stabilizing and possibly antidepressant

 properties in bipolar depression.
-However, its off-label use for bipolar
+However, gabapentin off-label use for bipolar

 disorder is increasingly controversial.